 Support for the parallelization of COLUMBUS came from R. J. Harrison and J. Nieplocha (Pacific Northwest National Laboratories) through the global array tools.

-This work was supported by the Austrian Science Fund (FWF).
+This work was supported by the Austrian Science Fund (FWF) and NSF.
 We are grateful for support by the the Theoretical Chemistry Group (Chemical Dynamics in the Gas Phase) of the Chemistry Division at the Argonne National Laboratory, by the Theory, Modeling and Simulation Group of the Environmental Molecular Sciences Laboratory at the Pacific Northwest National Laboratory and by the Central Institute of Applied Mathematics at the Reserach Center Jülich.
 Computer resources support was also provided by the Ohio Supercomputer Center